Kathy Ireland: Activism and ambassador roles

-Ireland is an ambassador for 9-1-1 For Kids, a non-profit organization that specializes in making educational materials to assist emergency dispatchers in teaching children the proper use of 9-1-1 and other general emergency preparedness tips.
+Ireland is an ambassador for 9-1-1 for Kids, a non-profit organization that specializes in making educational materials to assist emergency dispatchers in teaching children the proper use of 9-1-1 and other general emergency preparedness tips.
 In an effort to encourage equality in women's athletics, Ireland has hosted several LPGA Golf Tournaments, including the Kathy Ireland Championship from 1999 to 2001 and the Kathy Ireland Greens.com LPGA Classic in 2000.
 On October 15, 2009, Ireland became an international ambassador for the Friends of Sheba Medical Center.
 The following year, she traveled to Israel to film a promotional documentary for the center; titled Holy Land Heroes, the film aims to reveal the work done at Sheba with wounded soldiers and terror victims.
 In 2019, Ireland was added as the first woman to the board of NFL Players Association.
 Ireland also joined the Women's National Basketball Players Association's (WNBPA) Board of Advocates that same year.
 Ireland joined the National Pediatric Cancer Foundation in 2020 as International Youth Chair.
 In March 2022, Ireland launched the National Pediatric Cancer Foundation's “Music Funds the Cure’ and joined NPCF's International Youth Chair.

 Honors and awards

 On June 23, 2011, Ireland was honored by the Anti-Defamation League with the American Heritage Award, presented by the National Home Furnishings Industry.
 In 2012, Ireland received the Messenger of Peace Award at the Jewish National Fund Tree of Life Gala.
 The same year, Ireland was presented with an honorary Doctorate of Humane Letters by the California State University, which stated that she "generously uses her power and influence to benefit others, supporting social causes including empowering women, supporting young girls through mentoring, and providing opportunities for girls and women at risk."
-Ireland has been nominated as one of 17 finalists for the first Global Business & Interfaith Peace Award given by the Religious Freedom & Business Foundation (a U.S.-based nonprofit), and the United Nations Global Compact Business for Peace initiative.
+Ireland has been nominated as one of 17 finalists for the first Global Business & Interfaith Peace Award given by the Religious Freedom & Business Foundation (an American-based nonprofit), and the United Nations Global Compact Business for Peace initiative.
 On October 13, 2017, at the "Meet Kathy Ireland Event" hosted by Amini, Ireland was presented with the key to the city of High Point, North Carolina.
-On July 15, 2021, Ireland was awarded the inaugural Business IRF Champion Award at the IRF Summit in Washington DC.
+On July 15, 2021, Ireland was awarded the inaugural Business IRF Champion Award at the IRF Summit in Washington, D.C.

 Personal life

 Ireland married physician Greg Olsen in 1988, and they have three children: Erik, Lily and Chloe.
-She is a devout Christian and an anti-abortion advocate.
+She is a devout Christian and a pro-life advocate.